swxben/NSIShim/README.md

 #### Shared files

-Each full installer must not rely on the existence of a previous version of the application - it should create a full execution environment from scratch.
+Each full installer must not rely on the existence of a previous version of the application - it should create a full production environment.
 That said, there could be files that have to be migrated from version to version, such as SQLite databases or configuration files.
 If it is appropriate to store these files with the application (rather than in user-specified locations) they can be stored in a `SHARED` folder at `%APPDATA%\application_id\SHARED`.
 Migration for these files should be done in the installation script or by the application on opening the file.
+The migration process is not covered by this specification.
 The `SHARED` folder should be created by the installation script if it does not exist, i.e. the xShim implementation is not responsible for creating or maintaining the `SHARED` folder, but any other folders created within `%APPDATA%\application_id` (eg `%APPDATA%\Configuration\...`) may be broken by future changes to the xShim specification.

 ### Release layout (file share or URL)